 The Board of Directors set up advisory committees tasked with providing specialist input to assist the Board in its decision-making process.
 Their members are chosen by the Board among its members, based on their experience.

-There are four specialized committees:
+There are five specialized committees:

 - Audit Committee